Raylend/agnprocesses/README.md

 ## Installation (Ubuntu based distribution)
 1. Create a separate folder on your computer.
-2. Open the terminal **in this folder** and clone this repository using the following command:
+2. Open the terminal **in the folder 'agnprocesses'** and clone this repository using the following command:

         git clone https://github.com/Raylend/agnprocesses.git